 What is User Datagram Protocol (UDP/IP)?

-UDP is commonly used in time-sensitive communications where dropping packets is better than waiting.
-Voice and video traffic are sent using this protocol because they are both time sensitive and designed to handle some level of loss.
+UDP is commonly used in time-sensitive communications where occasionally dropping packets is better than waiting.
+Voice and video traffic are sent using this protocol because they are both time-sensitive and designed to handle some level of loss.
+For example VOIP (voice over IP), which is used by many internet-based telephone services, operates over UDP.
+This is because a staticy phone conversation is preferable to one that is crystal clear but heavily delayed.
+This also makes UDP the ideal protocol for online gaming.
 Similarly, because DNS and NTP servers both need to be fast and efficient, they operate though UDP.
-Volumetric DDoS attacks including DNS amplification and NTP amplification make use of these servers with the aim of flooding a target with UDP traffic.
+Volumetric DDoS attacks including DNS amplification and NTP amplification make use of vulnerable instances of these servers with the aim of flooding a target with UDP traffic.